 Armand Bayou Nature Center

-ABNCβs multi-talented Volunteer Coordinator, Jessica Lamb is also a gifted artist!
+ABNC’s multi-talented Volunteer Coordinator, Jessica Lamb is also a gifted artist!
 Combining her love for nature and art, she skillfully guides our Paint by Nature workshops.
 In these fun workshops you can

-learn about and paint ABNC wildlife!
-Beginners and hobbyists are welcome!
-Upcoming topics include turtles, owls, bats, squirrels, cardinals!π€©Youth Recreation Centers will resume their regular hours of 3-7pm, Mondays – Fridays, beginning August 14. πThe last day of the Summer Food Program at these Recreation Centers will be Friday, August 11.
+🀩Youth Recreation Centers will resume their regular hours of 3-7pm, Mondays – Fridays, beginning August 14. 🍎The last day of the Summer Food Program at these Recreation Centers will be Friday, August 11.
 For more information, visit: www.pasadenatx.gov/RecreationCenters